PolicyMe vs. Traditional Insurers: Comparison Guide

 If you’ve never shopped for life insurance before, understanding the way it’s traditionally sold may help you decide whether PolicyMe’s approach is right for you.

-Once you’ve bought the policy, you’ll be able to reach out to advisors at the insurance company if you have questions, want to make any changes to your coverage, or need to update your information (such as policy beneficiaries).
-If you die within the policy period, your beneficiaries can contact the insurer to file a claim, which typically takes around two weeks unless there are special circumstances.
+Helpful advisors: Once you’ve bought the policy, you’ll be able to reach out to advisors at the insurance company if you have questions, want to make any changes to your coverage, or need to update your information (such as policy beneficiaries).

 How PolicyMe operates

-- You apply via our online portal: Unless you want to speak to a human, you don’t need to schedule a call, visit an office, or fill out a paper form to apply for insurance through PolicyMe.
+- Apply: You apply via our online portal: Unless you want to speak to a human, you don’t need to schedule a call, visit an office, or fill out a paper form to apply for insurance through PolicyMe.
 The entire life insurance application is online and typically takes 20 minutes or less.

 PolicyMe vs. traditional insurers: An overview